Imgkl/RasaServer/README.md

 > [!NOTE]
 **Answer "What should I watch tonight?" based on how you feel, not just by genre.**
+>
+> Imagine having 500+ movies in Jellyfin and spending 30 minutes every night scrolling through them.
+Genre filters didn't help because "Thriller" includes everything from *The Bourne Identity* to *Hereditary*.
+>
+> I wanted to browse by *mood*, not just category.
+So I built this.

-RasaServer is a mood-first movie discovery layer that sits alongside Jellyfin, organizing your library into curated mood buckets.
-It powers the [RasaPlay](https://github.com/imgkl/RasaPlay) viewing app and includes a web UI for setup and tag management.
+RasaServer is a vibe-based movie discovery layer that sits alongside Jellyfin, organizing your library by each film's atmosphere and tone instead of generic genres.
+It powers the [RasaPlay (WIP)](https://github.com/imgkl/RasaPlay) viewing app and includes a web UI for setup and tag management.

 ---